Rozana Radi: 2013–present: Kënga Magjike and continued success

 In 2013 Radi participated in Kënga Magjike 2013 with the song "Bekim".
 She reached the second semi-final of the competition and also made it to the finals.
 In the final Radi got 494 points and finished in eighth place.
 In 2016 Radi performed in Kënga Magjike with the song "Ma thuaj ti" which she herself wrote with Elgit Doda.
 She made her way to the finals where, after voting, she was the winner of the competition.
 In December 2017 she made a contribution to the Festivali i Këngës when she wrote the text of Manjola Nallbani's contribution "I njëjti qiell".
 In 2009, Radi starred in the US-launched Albanian short film Mira.
 The film was produced by Dhimitër Ismajlaj and Radi played with Tinka Kurti, and among others.
 The film was launched at the Real to Reel International Film Festival in the United States in July 2009.
 The film was filmed in Tirana.

-On 22 December 2023, the song "Zemrën n'dorë", which Radi co-authored alongside Besa Kokëdhima, Kledi Bahiti and Petrit Sefaj, was selected at Festivali i Këngës 62 to be the for the Eurovision Song Contest 2024.
+On 22 December 2023, the song "Zemrën n'dorë", which Radi co-authored alongside Besa Kokëdhima, Kledi Bahiti and Petrit Stefaj, was selected at Festivali i Këngës 62 to be the for the Eurovision Song Contest 2024.
 However, the lyrics she co-wrote with Stefaj were replaced by English-language lyrics by Gia Koka ahead of the contest.